 When the student's cumulative GPA reaches the minimum GPA required, the student will be in good academic standing, and the probation restrictions will no longer be applicable.
-However, all academic standing notation(s) remain on the student's academic transcript until s/he completes all degree requirements.
-All references to academic standing will be removed from the student's transcript as the degree completion is posted to the academic transcript.
+However, all academic standing notation(s) remain on the student's academic transcript.

 Dismissal.
-If academic standing is not achieved after four semesters of attendance, the student will be dismissed from the University.
+If the required academic standing is not achieved, the student will be dismissed from the University.
 A notation of dismissal will appear on the student's transcript.